44 Team Building Activities That Turn Colleagues Into Friends

 Team building activities that involve working toward a shared goal will help everyone bond naturally.
 But no one wants to end up in a mandatory seminar, doing trust falls and trying to untie the human knot when engaging in trust building activities.

 With this list of fun team building activities, you can find an experience that doesn’t feel forced — and that your team members will actually enjoy.

-From cooking to getting creative to giving back, these activities encourage your team to work together and build memories they can bond over for years to come.
-Here's a look at the 21 best team building activities for turning coworkers into a community.
+From cooking to getting creative to giving back, these team building activities encourage your team to work together and build memories they can bond over for years to come.
+Here's a look at the 44 best team building activities for turning coworkers into a community.

 Jump to Section

-1. Whip Something up in a Cooking Class
+1. Challenge Each Other in a Cooking Class

-2. Go Cutting Edge With a Knife Skills Class
+2. Go Cutting Edge With Skills-Based Cooking Class

-A knife skills class will encourage your team members to look out for one another and make sure their work buddies are succeeding.
-Beyond knife skills, your team could learn about incorporating mise en place in the kitchen (a helpful skill for disorganized teams), working with meats or preparing plant-based meals.
+A knife skills class, for example, will encourage your team members to look out for one another and make sure their work buddies are succeeding.
+Beyond knife skills, your team could learn about incorporating mise en place in the kitchen (a helpful skill for disorganized teams), cake decorating, rolling sushi or planning a plant-based menu.

 3. Enjoy a Culinary Adventure on a Food Tour

-4. Swirl and Sip at a Wine Tasting
+4. Swirl and Sip at a Virtual Wine Tasting

 At the end of the class, have everyone craft (and name!) a cocktail of their own.
 You can give prizes for the best creation and the most creative name.